myusefulrepo/Tips/Tips - Find Duplicate files and delete.md

 ---------       ----                                                                   ----
 SHA256          E3B0C44298FC1C149AFBF4C8996FB92427AE41E4649B934CA495991B7852B855       C:\temp\ABCD_CPD_koufsdiofu.txt
 ````
-> [ Nota ] : The cmdlete Get-FileHash has a parameter called Algorithm.
+> [ Nota ] : The cmdlet Get-FileHash has a parameter called Algorithm.
 The Default value for this parameter is ````SHA256````, but you can choose other algorithm (MD5, SHA1, SHA256, SHA384, Sha512, MACTripleDES, RIPEMD160)

 ````powershell